Can You Share a Studio Apartment?

 One of the biggest concerns and issues with sharing a studio apartment is the huge lack of privacy.
 Instead of just having you both live in one giant room, you should try and use clever visual barriers to create the โ€œfeelโ€ of more space.
 This can be anything from hanging beads to create separation or even using a flag, bed sheet, or a piece of fabric to give each person their own little โ€œroomโ€.
 If your studio space is slightly larger, consider using a bookshelf or dresser as a separator as well.
 While this isnโ€™t perfect, it is infinitely better than nothing.

-3. Keep only the things you need
+3. Keep the Basics

 When you have as little space as a studio apartment provides, you’ll need to get creative with how you use the space.
 This is even more true when you have two people living in a space that small.
 You need to use every single inch of space you have in an intelligent manner, or you can run out of space very easily.
 This includes everything from using shelves to hidden storage, to various design tricks, to bookcases and everything in between.
 There are dozens and dozens of tips out there on the Internet about how to use small space more effectively, so be sure to do some research!

-5. Your roommate matters
+5. Your Roommate Matters

 Some people just are not compatible, and in order to live in a relatively small one-room apartment with one another, you should like your roommate.
 When each roomie has their own room/space, it is okay if roomies donโ€™t always agree or like each other.
 However, in a studio apartment, you will constantly be in the presence of the other person, so you should get along with them.
-Before moving in with just anyone, you should really think hard about what you want in a roommate, and do your best to find that.
-It is always best to live in a studio with a significant other or a close friend, but we know that isnโ€™t always a viable option for some people.
+Before moving in with just anyone, you should really think hard about what you want in a roommate, and do your best to find that.ย

 Faye Chou